zio/zio/docs/datatypes/tpromise.md

 } yield tPromise
 ```

-Once the value is set, following attempts to set it will result in `false`.
+Once the value is set, the following attempts to set it will result in `false`.

 ## Retrieve the value of a TPromise